Chefs Notes

 Boiling is the point at which a liquid is heated so that it is vigorously bubbling.
 Boiling is used mostly to cook pasta, potatoes, and some vegetables.
 It can also be used for the processes of reduction and steaming.
 When meat, fish, vegetables or dumplings are set above boiling water and covered they are cooked by the steam evaporating off the surface of the boiling water.

 Meats should not be boiled as the high heat and vigorous movement can toughen the protein strands, and make the meat rubbery.
-The term "boiled eggs" is a misnomer as eggs develop a sulfury smell and taste when subjected to the high heat of boiling.
+The term "boiled eggs" is a misnomer as eggs develop a sulphury smell and taste when subjected to the high heat of boiling.
 There is also the potential for the shells to break from the vigorous movement.
-Most other foods don't do well when boiled.
-They tend to toughen, overcook, loose colour and flavour, and/or fall apart.
+For more on that, see my Perfect Boiled Egg Guide.
+Most other foods do not do well when boiled.
+They tend to toughen, overcook, lose colour and flavour, and/or fall apart.

 Broil

 To broil is to cook something quickly over a very hot direct heat source.
-Most ovens have a broil setting that activates the top element in the oven which reaches temperatures in excess of 500°F. Broiling is most often down to melt cheese or quickly brown foods.
+Most ovens have a broil setting that activates the top element in the oven which reaches temperatures in excess of 500F.
+Broiling is most often done to melt cheese or quickly brown foods.
 It can also be used to cook steaks or pork chops.

 Brown

-Browning, also known as the Maillard reaction is the process by which amino acids and sugars present in food interact with heat and change colour and flavour.
+Browning, also known as the Maillard reaction, is the process by which amino acids and sugars present in food interact with heat and change colour and flavour.
 Think about browning a steak or the brown spots on the cheese and crust of a pizza.
-See caramelize (caramelization)
+See caramelize (caramelization) below.

 Caramelize

 Caramelization is the process of oxidizing sugar using heat.
-We've all had caramel which is just refined sugar heat to the point of almost burning.
-Most foods, vegetables especially have natural sugars that when caramelized provide a deep flavour with a mild sweetness.
+We have all had caramel which is just refined sugar heated to the point of almost burning.
+Most foods, vegetables especially, have natural sugars that when caramelized provide a deep flavour with a mild sweetness.
 Think of caramelized onions.
-This caramelization is also present in roasted vegetables to a lesser degree.

 Caramelized onions are cooked over a low temperature for a fairly long amount of time.
-This low and slow cooking process draws the natural sugars out of the onion and the oxidizes them giving the onions a deep caramel brown colour and a sweet flavour.
+This low and slow cooking process draws the natural sugars out of the onion and then oxidizes them, giving the onions a deep caramel brown colour and a sweet flavour.

 Clarify